 Policy SW 12: Improving transport network.
 Development that encourages a modal shift towards sustainable transport will be supported, including the enhancement of pedestrian, cycle, rail and bus facilities, in addition to any necessary road improvements.
 Development proposals will be expected to demonstrate how they reduce the need to travel and encourage the use of sustainable transport.
-To support the County Borough's transport network the following schemes are proposed: Walking and cycling Existing and proposed Active Travel Routes; Bus and rail New Merthyr Tydfil Central Bus Station; South East Wales Metro (Merthyr Tydfil Valley line) improvements; Safeguarding of land for a new metro station at the Hoover Strategic Regeneration Area; Pentrebach Rail Station Park and Ride; Safeguarding of land for the future rail line and rail head; Safeguarding of land for the future rail line extension (Cwm Bargoed to Dowlais Top); and, Highways The A465 proposals are unlikely to result in loss, and/or have the potential to affect the loss and or degradation of marsh fritillary habitat (of relevance to the Aberbargoed Grasslands SAC and Blaen Cynon SAC.)
-The proposals included in this policy will not directly contribute to the degradation of the environmental conditions of the Brecon Beacons SAC, Coedydd Nedd a Mellte SAC, Cwm Cadlan SAC, and Llangorse Lake SAC.
+To support the County Borough's transport network the following schemes are proposed: Walking and cycling 1.
+Existing and proposed Active Travel Routes; Bus and rail 2.
+New Merthyr Tydfil Central Bus Station; 3.
+South East Wales Metro (Merthyr Tydfil Valley line) improvements; 4.
+Safeguarding of land for a new metro station at the Hoover Strategic Regeneration Area; 5.
+Pentrebach Rail Station Park and Ride; 6.
+Safeguarding of the Cwm Bargoed rail line and rail head; 7.
+Safeguarding of land for the future rail line extension (Cwm Bargoed to Dowlais Top); and, Highways 8.
+Safeguarding land for the duelling of the A465 (T) Heads of the Valleys Road.
+Screening: • The A465 proposals are unlikely to result in loss, and/or have the potential to affect the loss and or degradation of marsh fritillary habitat (of relevance to the Aberbargoed Grasslands SAC and Blaen Cynon SAC.) • The proposals included in this policy will not directly contribute to the degradation of the environmental conditions of the Brecon Beacons SAC, Coedydd Nedd a Mellte SAC, Cwm Cadlan SAC, and Llangorse Lake SAC.
 This policy safeguards land for development of the A 465 (T) Heads of the Valleys in close proximity to Rhondda Cynon Taf and the BBNP.
 Potential impacts arising from the road and regeneration area improvements are increases in air pollution generated by a growth in traffic movements on the road and potential effects on migrating species including lesser horse shoe bats and marsh fritillary butterflies.
 The policy also supports public transport which reduces the potential for increased emissions from road traffic.
 None Policy SW13: Protecting and Improving Local Community Facilities The provision of new and enhanced community facilities will be supported subject to satisfying other relevant LDP policies.
 Seeks to control, rather than direct development and is concerned with protecting and improving local community facilities None